LudwigBoess/SPHtoGrid.jl/docs/src/effects.md

 ## X-Ray emission

-To map the total Xray emission along please use
+To map the Xray surface brightness please use

 ```@docs
-x_ray_emission
+x_ray_emissivity
 ```

 Here is an example code